Lindsey Vonn in stable condition after crashing, breaking left leg in Olympic final - East Idaho News

 Some of her fellow athletes looked emotional after watching the crash on Sunday, worried about the damage Vonn might have sustained.

-Vonn’s sister Karin Kildow told NBC that the crash was scary to see and that the skiing legend was being evaluated.
+Vonn’s sister Karin Kildow told NBC that the crash was scary to see.
 She also said Vonn would have no regrets about her decision to compete.

 “She always goes 110%, there’s never anything less, so I know she put her whole heart into it and sometimes, just like things happen,” Kildow said.